1) Hi, I have questions that are not answered below, can I text the owners of the house?

 Our airport is TVU in matei taveuni.
 Fiji Airways is the way!
 You will still stop in Nadi, but If you already booked to Nadi, then book another flight from Nadi to Taveuni with Fiji Airways.
 Our home is flexible on checkin and checkout times based on your flight times.

 How many bags are allowed on the plane to Matei?
-We will have two carry-ons, one checked bag and one fishing rod tube (6 feet).

 This might have changed.
 Check with Fiji Airways website.
 You should be able to bring those items